Free Tips to Help an Adopted Dog with a Resource Guarding Problem

 Resource guarding is a common behavior issue in dogs and puppies.
 It occurs when they feel insecure and fear that their resources, such as food, toys, or space, might be taken away.
 Challenging a dog or taking the guarded item from them can make the problem worse, as it reinforces their fear and the behavior.

-Resource guarding is not an aggressive behavior.
-However, a dog may act aggressively if his warnings are ignored.
-I go through my process of rehabilitating a dog with a resource guarding problem in the video below.
+If you have a dog with a resource guarding problem, you should check out the video below as I go through my process of rehabilitating a dog with a resource guarding problem in the video below.

 Easy Dog Training Techniques